etimarky/TeamA4/docs/GameOverview/game-overview.md

 - One very short level
 - Two enemy types
 - One NPC that you can talk to
-- Player can walk, jump, and duck
+- Player can walk, jump, duck, and kill enemies
 - Touching an enemy immediately kills you
+- The game has five levels
-- The level is completed when the gold box at the end of the level is touched
+- The player moves to level 2 when the gold box at the end of the level 1 is touched
 - Tile map loader that supports both static and animated tiles
 - Some interesting level set pieces like jump through platforms and moving platforms
 - A map editor tool
-- A menu and credits screen
+- A menu, level select, story, instructions, credits , and options screen
+- Music is playing in the background

 The menu screen can be navigated using the arrow keys and the space bar to select an option.

-The player character (cat) can walk left and right using the left and right arrow keys.
-Pressing the up arrow key jumps, and pressing the down arrow key ducks.
+The player character (cat) can walk left and right using the left or the letter 'A' and right arrow keys or the letter 'D'.
+Pressing the letter 'W' or the up arrow key jumps, and pressing the letter 'S' or the down arrow key ducks.
 Note that depending on the type of keyboard your computer has, you may be limited to how many keys you can press at the same time.
 If you find yourself being unable to jump when multiple other arrow keys are pressed at once, it is a keyboard problem, not a coding/Java problem.

-If you touch the gold box at the end of the level, the level will be completed.
+If you touch the gold box at the end of a level, the level will be completed and you will continue to the next level.
+Once you touch the gold box on level 5, you win the game.
 If you touch an enemy, you will die and be forced to restart the level.
+If you fall in the water, you also die.
 Most of the map tiles
 (grass, dirt, trees) are solid and can be jumped on but not jumped through.
 There are a few tiles like the tree branches and the moving platform which can be jumped through and stood on (like typical jump through platforms that are common in the platforming genre).

 Clearly, this game is not finished, in fact it's pretty much just the "start" of a platformer game.
-There is one level, two enemy types (that cannot be killed in any way), and the player character's movement options are limited.
+There are five levels, two enemy types (that can be killed), and the player character's movement options are limited.
 There are many different directions the game can be taken in from here, and the backing game engine was built to support a wide variety of options that could be feasibly implemented.

 # Tools used to make this game

 This game was written in Java (version 8 or later) and uses no external libraries.
-It was developed using the IntelliJ IDE, although it should work out of the box with any other Java IDEs such as Eclipse.
+It was developed using the IntelliJ IDE and Eclipse, although it should work out of the box with any other Java IDEs.

 All of the game's art was created from scratch using the almighty Microsoft Paint.